Environment induced dynamical quantum phase transitions in two-qubit Rabi model

+Recently, a study of the universality laws for DQPT has been proposed \cite{heyl2015scaling}, focusing on computing the critical exponent of the Loschmidt echo rate function.
+For nearest neighbors Ising chains, a linear behavior with a critical exponent of 1 has been observed.
+It is known that long-range interactions characterized by a $1/r^{\gamma}$ behavior ($\gamma\leq 2$) can lead to a DQPT \cite{vzunkovivc2018dynamical}, although the precise value of the critical exponent remains unclear.
+More importantly, in long-range interacting Ising models, the various observed DQPTs are not directly related to the underlying equilibrium phase transition \cite{heyl2018dynamical}.
+Furthermore, other studies \cite{trapin2021unconventional,wu2020dynamical} have demonstrated that introducing random interactions in an Ising model or tuning the quench parameters can lead to a reduction of the critical exponent from its expected integer value of 1 to small non-integer values.

-In this Letter, we analyze a dissipative two-qubit Rabi model, which involves two interacting qubits coupled to an oscillator, which in turn interacts with an Ohmic bath (see Figure \ref{fig:modspettro}.a).
+In this Article, we analyze a dissipative two-qubit Rabi model, which involves two interacting qubits coupled to an oscillator, which in turn interacts with an Ohmic bath (see Figure \ref{fig:modspettro}.a).
+We emphasize that, differently from \cite{grimaudo2023quantum}, the model under consideration here explicitly incorporates dissipation \cite{prlnote}.
 Since the focus is on dynamical transitions induced by the environment, we consider the bath and the two-qubit-oscillator system on the same footing within all the coupling regimes, overcoming the limitations of the perturbative Lindblad approach \cite{di2023qubit}.
-In order to compute the time-dependent Loschmidt echo for the entire system, including the multiple bath degrees of freedom, we use the time-dependent variational principle (TDVP) with the matrix product state (MPS) ansatz \cite{gnote}, making a quench on the qubits-oscillator coupling constant.
-As we will discuss in the following, we find evidences of a DQPT from the singularities of the related rate function \cite{hnote}.
+Since an analytical solution does not exist to compute the time-dependent system behavior and the Loschmidt echo for the entire system, including the multiple bath degrees of freedom, we use the time-dependent variational principle (TDVP) with the matrix product state (MPS) ansatz \cite{gnote}, making a quench on the qubits-oscillator coupling constant.
+As we will discuss in the following, we find evidences of DQPTs from the singularities of the related rate function \cite{hnote}.